 at - execute commands at a later time

-The at utility reads commands from standard input and groups them together as an at-job , to be executed at a later time.
+The at utility shall read commands from standard input and group them together as an at-job, to be executed at a later time.

-The at-job will be executed in a separate invocation of the shell, running in a separate process group with no controlling terminal, except that the environment variables, current working directory, file creation mask and other implementation-dependent execution-time attributes in effect when the at utility is executed will be retained and used when the at-job is executed.
+The at-job shall be executed in a separate invocation of the shell, running in a separate process group with no controlling terminal, except that the environment variables, current working directory, file creation mask, and other implementation-defined execution-time attributes in effect when the at utility is executed shall be retained and used when the at-job is executed.

-When the at-job is submitted, the at_job_id and scheduled time are written to standard error.
-The at_job_id is an identifier that will be a string consisting solely of alphanumeric characters and the period character.
-The at_job_id is assigned by the system when the job is scheduled such that it uniquely identifies a particular job.
+When the at-job is submitted, the at_job_id and scheduled time shall be written to standard error.
+The at_job_id is an identifier that shall be a string consisting solely of alphanumeric characters and the <period> character.
+The at_job_id shall be assigned by the system when the job is scheduled such that it uniquely identifies a particular job.

 User notification and the processing of the job's standard output and standard error are described under the -m option.

-Users are permitted to use at if their name appears in the file /usr/lib/cron/at.allow.
-If that file does not exist, the file /usr/lib/cron/at.deny is checked to determine if the user should be denied access to at.
-If neither file exists, only a process with the appropriate privileges is allowed to submit a job.
-If only at.deny exists and is empty, global usage is permitted.
-The at.allow and at.deny files consist of one user name per line.
+[XSI] Users shall be permitted to use at if their name appears in the file at.allow which is located in an implementation-defined directory.
+If that file does not exist, the file at.deny, which is located in an implementation-defined directory, shall be checked to determine whether the user shall be denied access to at.
+If neither file exists, only a process with appropriate privileges shall be allowed to submit a job.
+If only at.deny exists and is empty, global usage shall be permitted.
+The at.allow and at.deny files shall consist of one user name per line.

-The at utility supports the XBD specification, Utility Syntax Guidelines .
+The at utility shall conform to XBD Utility Syntax Guidelines .